jason-neal/nIR_paper/review/review_response.md

 I am not convinced (based on the analysis provided) that continuum variations on par with noise is a viable detection threshold.
 Please elaborate.

 Parameter uncertainties - in Section 7.1.3 (page 15, column 2, line 46) you cite uncertainties for an injected companion temperature.
 How are these uncertainties determined?
+**These are determined by the 1-sigma line meets the orange line in the bottom panel of Figure 8**

 --------------